LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

        ...
    :- end_object.

-To make all public predicates imported via a category protected or to make all public and protected predicates private we prefix the category's name with the corresponding keyword:
+To make all public predicates imported via a category protected, or to make all public and protected predicates private, we prefix the category's name with the corresponding keyword:

 ::